kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 Creating a Kopia Repository
 ---------------------------

-The kopia repository needs to be created before we start the repository server.
+The Kopia repository needs to be created before starting repository server.

-You can create it as shown below
+You can create it as shown below:

 .. code-block:: bash